namclu/BaseProjectApi21/README.md

 1. Rename the package
 2. Update `strings.xml`
 3. Update `applicationId` in your `build.gradle (Module: app)` and sync
+4. Update to point to new Git repo

 ## Images
 Image 1 | Image 2